Seven revelations from Anthony Hopkins’ moving new memoir

 Anyone hoping for industry gossip, however, will be left wanting.
 “The real currency of any celebrity memoir is candour – either a sort of illuminating self-scrutiny, or else a gossipy willingness to open veins of bad blood,” writes Louis Chilton in his three-star review of the memoir.
 “Hopkins largely takes the high road.”

-That said, there are still several nuggets of gold in this memoir that shed some light on one of the world’s most cherished actors.
+That said, there are still several nuggets of gold in this book that shed some light on one of the world’s most cherished actors.

 From a poignant moment he shared with his father to on-set drama with the actor Paul Sorvino in Nixon, here are seven things we learnt from reading We Did OK, Kid.